F1 Aston Martin and Honda 2026: What We Know So Far

 What Are Honda's Targets for the Next Era?

-Beyond just winning Grands Prix, Honda wants to prove its undisputed leadership in hybrid technology.
+Beyond winning Grands Prix, Honda wants to demonstrate proven leadership in hybrid technology.
 The manufacturer is using Formula 1 to test sustainable energy systems that will eventually reach everyday vehicles.
 Despite the bumpy start to 2026, trackside leaders remain publicly committed to overcoming these hurdles and returning to the sharp end of the grid.

 Aston Martin's Current Situation Ahead of the Honda Alliance